Geiranger

 Geiranger is a small tourist village in Sunnmøre region of Møre og Romsdal county in the western part of Norway.
-It is in the municipality of Stranda at the head of the Geirangerfjorden, which is a branch of the large Storfjorden.
+It is located in Stranda Municipality at the head of the Geirangerfjorden, which is a branch of the large Storfjorden.
 The nearest city is Ålesund.
 Geiranger is home to spectacular scenery, and has been named the best travel destination in Scandinavia by Lonely Planet.
 Since 2005, the Geirangerfjord area has been listed as a UNESCO World Heritage Site.

-The Seven Sisters waterfall is located just west of Geiranger, directly across another waterfall called "The Suitor."
-Norwegian County Road 63 passes through the village.
+Norwegian County Road 63 passes through the village and the Geiranger - Hellesylt Ferry stops at the village too.
 Geiranger Church is the main church for the village and surrounding area.
+The 0.34 km2 village had a population (2023) of 215 and a population density of 632 PD/km2.
+Since 2000, the population and area data for this village area has not been separately tracked by Statistics Norway.

 Geiranger is under constant threat from landslides from the mountain Åkerneset into the fjord.
-A collapse would cause a tsunami that could destroy downtown Geiranger.
+A collapse would cause a megatsunami that could destroy the village of Geiranger.
 For this reason, sirens have been installed to warn residents if a landslide should occur.